- Construction Heavy Equipment And Machinery Transport Services Premium Haulers

-Using a beavertail, their versatility is increased further.
-Loading the trailer with multiple construction equipment or in tight areas becomes possible.
+Using a BeaverTail, their versatility is increased further.
+Loading the trailer with multiple heavy machinery or in tight areas becomes possible.

 The disadvantage of detachable hydraulic trailers is their weight.
 They require a tractor with a power pack or wet kit.
 This results in a self-contained trailer, but a heavier load for the tractor.

 The axle of such a trailer slides forward, so the bed’s back can be lowered to the ground.
 Because of this, loading the trailer requires no ramps.